jcailler/programmation-fonctionnelle-ul/TP/TP3/README.md

   ???
 ```

-3. What relations are there between `zip` and `unzip`?
-Are you able to prove those relations?
+1. What relations are there between `zip` and `unzip`?

-4. Use your function `zip` to implement a function `movingWindow` on lists that returns sequences of consecutive pairs in its input list.
+2. Use your function `zip` to implement a function `movingWindow` on lists that returns sequences of consecutive pairs in its input list.
 For example, `movingWindow` applied to the list `a b c d e` should produce the list `ab bc cd de`.

 ```scala
 def movingWindow(l: IntList): IntIntList =